Meat pumped with pond water in south China -state TV

 China has been hit by a number of food safety scandals, from deadly chemical-laced dairy products to recycled "gutter oil" used for cooking.

-Last week, Wal-Mart Stores Inc, the world's largest retailer, apologized after a Chinese supplier of donkey meat snacks was found to have mixed fox meat into the product.
+Last week, Wal-Mart Stores Inc, the world's largest retailer, apologised after a Chinese supplier of donkey meat snacks was found to have mixed fox meat into the product.

 Authorities raided the illegal lamb meat abattoir in Guangdong at the end of December, finding around 30 carcasses injected with water, 335 live sheep, forged inspection stamps, and equipment to inject water into the meat, the report showed.